 AHCM grew out of informally organized house concerts in the Ashmont Hill neighborhood of Dorchester starting in the 1970s.
 Until 2014, these concerts were performed by a resident ensemble.
 This format changed with the retirement of our first Artistic Director in 2014 and the appointment of our new Artistic Director.
 Now, with the exception of the concert series at the Gardner Museum and the Celebrity Series, both high-end presenters, Ashmont Hill Chamber Music is the only organization in Boston that presents world class touring musicians from Boston and beyond.

-Recognized artists who have performed recently include the Borromeo, Jupiter, Armida, Harlem and Aeolus Quartets, the Claremont Trio, HUB New Music, pianists George Li and Mana Tokuno, Trinidadian soprano Jeanine De Bique, bass-baritone Dashon Burton, violinists Tessa Lark, Randall Goosby, and Daniel Bernard Roumain (DBR), and tabla maestro Sandeep Das.
+Recognized artists who have performed recently include the Borromeo, Jupiter, Armida, Parker, Omer, Harlem, Verona and Aeolus Quartets, the Claremont Trio, Merz Trio, HUB New Music, pianists George Li and Mana Tokuno, soprano Jeanine De Bique, bass-baritone Dashon Burton, violinists Tessa Lark, Randall Goosby, and Daniel Bernard Roumain (DBR), and tabla maestro Sandeep Das.

 Board of Directors